NORDIC STOCKS - Factors to watch on April 25

 YIT

-The construction group reported quarterly profit below market expectations, hurt by a weak domestic market for housing and offices, although sales in Russia grew sharply on demand for fixed assets in uncertain times.
+The construction group reported a quarterly profit below market expectations, citing weak housing and office markets in Finland.

 For more on the company, click on